younata/coz-e/src/build_log/chapter_4.md

 ![The finished forward landing gear attach bulkhead](/assets/images/build_log/chapter_4/forward_landing_gear_bulkhead_finished.jpg)

+(The white spots here are artifacts left over on the very top layer of epoxy from pulling off the peel ply, not indications of air bubbles.
+Took me a while to realize that too.
+It means the layup was a little too wet.)

 #### Upper Landing Gear Bulkhead

 The upper landing gear bulkhead is made much like the lower landing gear bulkhead.
 It does not have hardpoints, but it still receives the same 2-BID, 1-UNI layup.

 I made a mistakes here, which I didn't discover until near the very end.
 The top and bottom 45° edges are not supposed to be glassed.
 I did glass them.
 Fortunately, because these edges didn't turn out evenly, decided to sand them off, with the intention to reglass them.
-I should've stopped once I sanded them off, but I also thought they should still be glassed, so I also sanded off some nearby fiberglass, per the instructions for doing repairs.
+I should've stopped once I sanded those layers off, but I also thought the faces should still be glassed, so I also sanded off some nearby fiberglass, per the instructions for doing repairs.
 I'll have to re-glass these soon.

 ### Aft Landing Gear Bulkhead